Fodder Scam: Exposure and investigation

-Bihar Veterinary Association for the first time exposed Animal Husbandry Mafia in its 1985 Press Conference.
-In 1990 the executive committee of Bihar Veterinary Association was changed and Dr Dinneshwar Prasad Sharma was made the General Secretary of BVA.
+The Bihar Veterinary Association (BVA) for the first time exposed Animal Husbandry Mafia in its 1985 press conference.
+In 1990 the BVA's executive committee was changed and Dr Dinneshwar Prasad Sharma was made the general secretary of the BVA.
 Once the mafia had control over the association, they went all guns blazing.
-At that point, Dr. Dharmendra Sinha and Dr. Biresh Prasad Sinha (the ex-office bearers of BVA) started collecting and gathering information against this whole unethical practice of Mafia.
+At that point, Dr. Dharmendra Sinha and Dr. Biresh Prasad Sinha (the ex-office bearers of the BVA) started collecting and gathering information against this whole unethical practice of Mafia.
 They exposed this to all the political guns of Bihar.
-Among all these political guns was Sushil Kumar Modi who initiated the whole episode after it was broken out by V S Dubey.
-The then charismatic yet 'native' leader Lalu Prasad Yadav was the Chief Minister of undivided Bihar, where the then finance commissioner V S Dubey stumbled upon the financial irregularities of a massive scale.
+Among all these political guns was Sushil Kumar Modi, who initiated the whole episode after it was broken out by V S Dubey.
+The then charismatic yet "native" leader Yadav was the chief minister of undivided Bihar, where the then-finance commissioner Dubey stumbled upon the financial irregularities of a massive scale.

-In 1992, then Police Inspector Bidhu Bhushan Dvivedi who was with the state vigilance department submitted a detailed report highlighting the inclusion of high-profile persons including Chief Minister and others.
+In 1992, then-Police Inspector Bidhu Bhushan Dvivedi, who was with the state Vigilance Department, submitted a detailed report highlighting the inclusion of high-profile persons including the chief minister and others.
 His reports were ignored and he was transferred to another department and was slapped with multiple frivolous inquiries and suspension.
-He was also threatened by hurling bomb in his residence so as to stay away from participating investigations.
-Although the scam was later picked by other authorities and persons of interests.
-He was never given true credit for unearthing the biggest scam while being in a subordinate rank with true compassion and honesty.
+He was also threatened by bomb-hurling at his residence so as to stay away from participating in investigations.
+Although the scam was later picked by other authorities and persons of interests, Dvivedi was never given true credit for unearthing the biggest scam while being in a subordinate rank with true compassion and honesty.